peer-calls/peer-calls/README.md

 - [x] Improved toolbar layout.
 Can be toggled by clicking or tapping.
 - [x] Multiple videos are now shown in a full-size grid and each can be minimized.
 - [x] Video cropping can be turned off.
 - [x] Improved file sending.
-Users are now able to send files larger tha 64 or 256 KB (depends on the browser).
+Users are now able to send files larger than 64 or 256 KB (depends on the browser).
 - [x] Device names are correctly populated in the dropdown list.
 - [x] Improved desktop sharing.
 - [x] Copy invite link to clipboard.
 Will show as share icon on devices that support it.